sisshiki1969/monoruby/README.md

 This project still remains in early-alpha stage.
 Currently, only the functionalities described below are implemented.

-- literals: integer, float, string, symbol
 - classes: Integer, Float, String, Symbol, Class
-- superclass and singleton class asnd methods
+- superclass and singleton class and methods
 - local variables
 - if-then-elsif-end statement
 - for-in statement